You are here

 4. Research Development

-The overall goal of the workshop is very much to give participants a good working knowledge of how to build a successful performance management system, how to make good decisions using data and analytics and finally to leave the workshop with a basket of KPIs that we can take back to our institutions and usefully apply, increasing efficiency and performance.
+The overall goal of the training is very much to give participants a good working knowledge of how to build a successful performance management system, how to make good decisions using data and analytics and finally to leave the workshop with a basket of KPIs that we can take back to our institutions and usefully apply, increasing efficiency and performance.

-This workshop is intended to lead a discussion on how we can use data and information to impact and grow research across your campus.
+This training is intended to lead a discussion on how we can use data and information to impact and grow research across your campus.
 Staff working in research administration within central administration and those that support individual colleges or departments will learn valuable metrics to assess research productivity and output to help make better decisions.
 Attendees will leave with a wide understanding of how metrics help drive decisions at the University level so that they can use those strategies to tell the story related to their individual successes.
 Attendees are encouraged to can come from a variety of backgrounds including but not limited to research administration professionals, research business intelligence and data analysts, strategic planning professionals, college grant officers, research fiscal affairs professionals and many others.

-This workshop is intended for Intermediate to Advanced research administrators who want to understand research metrics, where to find them, how to develop appropriate metrics, how to apply them, what systems and tools are available that will enable a research performance-driven system.
+This program is intended for Intermediate to Advanced research administrators who want to understand research metrics, where to find them, how to develop appropriate metrics, how to apply them, what systems and tools are available that will enable a research performance-driven system.